 Paola* is worried about the war coming back.
 The 30-year old mother of four and member of the community board in Briceño, a municipality in the Antioquia department in northwest Colombia, thought the bad times were over, since the signing of last year’s peace agreement between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC).

-But Paola has reasons to fear the conflict’s return: her husband was killed in circumstances she still doesn’t understand during the 52-year conflict that claimed the lives of 1.7 million and displaced seven million more.
+But Paola has reasons to fear the conflict’s return: her husband was killed in circumstances she still doesn’t understand during the 52-year conflict that caused 1.7 million to be killed, disappeared, or missing in action, and displaced seven million more.
 Despite her loss, she emerged as one of Briceño’s strongest leaders—when the mayor dragged his feet on paving her village’s road, she cornered him at public events until he followed through; when her own community failed to show up for meetings, she was equally demanding.
 Her deep involvement in the community led to her election as one of four community representatives for a crop substitution program being piloted in Briceño in the wake of the accords.
 The program offers incentives to growers to uproot their coca and switch to legal agricultural products, through in-kind and cash payments, accompanied by technical assistance and broader rural reforms.

 Paola worked on a team of national and local government representatives, FARC members, and the UN Office on Drugs and Crime to develop and promote the program.
 Since July of last year, as an agreement seemed imminent, Paola traveled from village to village, heralding the virtues of crop substitution to often-ambivalent communities hesitant to give up growing a crop that has ensured their livelihood for the past 15 years.
 After a promising start, however, Paola isn’t so sure the program will do much to alleviate poverty or quell violence in the region, a narcotrafficking hotspot during the Colombian conflict.